 Although Ivanka Trump has distanced herself from her namesake brand, the business can't seem to catch a break.
 The first daughter's company has been sued by a San Francisco-based retailer over "unfair competition."

-The suit was filed in San Francisco Superior Court on Thursday.
+The suit was filed Thursday in San Francisco Superior Court.

-The lawsuit says President Donald Trump and counselor Kellyanne Conway provided publicity for Ivanka's lines and therefore helped boost its sales.
-Donald defended his daughter on Twitter, saying that Nordstrom was treating her unfairly when the retailer announced it would be dropping her line due to declining sales.
+The lawsuit says President Trump and counselor Kellyanne Conway provided publicity for Ivanka's lines and therefore helped boost their sales.
+Trump defended his daughter on Twitter, saying that Nordstrom was treating her unfairly when the retailer announced it would be dropping her line due to declining sales.
 Conway appeared on Fox & Friends in February and told viewers to "go buy Ivanka's stuff."

-Online searches for Ivanka's brand did increase in February, according to Refinery29, which cited a report from e-commerce aggregator Lyst.
-The brand's sales increased by 346 percent from January to February and 557 percent in February compared to the same period in 2016.
+Searches for Ivanka's brand did increase in February, according to Refinery29, which cited a report from e-commerce aggregator Lyst.
+The brand's sales increased by 346 percent from January to February and 557 percent in February compared to same period last year.
 Abigail Klem, president of the Ivanka Trump brand, also told Refinery29 that the brand has surged in the past six months.

 Resale site ThredUP, however, reported that sellers are putting their Ivanka Trump products up at an increased rate.

 Modern Appealing Clothing was founded in San Francisco by brother and sister Ben and Chris Ospital, with their mom, Jeri, in 1980.
-MAC, which is described as "San Francisco's fashion Wonderland," has locations in Hayes Valley and Dogpatch.
+MAC, described as "San Francisco's fashion Wonderland," has locations in the Hayes Valley and Dogpatch neighborhoods.

 A rep for the Ivanka Trump brand did not immediately respond to The Hollywood Reporter's request for comment.

 Read more: A New McCarthyism in Hollywood?